vilee2/consolidation_project/README.md

 The game will move on to the next player's turn and follow the above procedure.
 The game continues until a player reaches 50 points.
 That player wins the game and the game ends.

+## The Game Can...:
+The game can ask how many players are playing the game.
+The game can have players take turns rolling dice.
+The game can have players press 'enter' on their keyboard as an interactive way to roll the dice.
+The game has the option for a single player to play against an AI player.
+The game can display the running scores, so that players know what the current scores are.
+The game can record the scores of each player at the end of the game and write it to a results text file.

 ## Limitations of the Game:
 The game cannot have more than three players.
 Aside from re-rolling a die that is 'unfixed', players cannot re-roll a die.
 When re-rolling a die that is 'unfixed', players cannot keep re-rolling the die.
 (Players can only re-roll an 'unfixed' die once.)
+The game cannot record high score records and it cannot record who won.
+The game cannot change the dice.
+There is no special scoring.